vpenades/SharpGLTF/.github/ISSUE_TEMPLATE/bug_report.md

 - If glTF Validator reports no errors, then you can proceed to report the issue here.

 I also recomend to preview the model using  https://sandbox.babylonjs.com  to ensure the model looks correct.
 Some tools like Windows viewer or Blender Importer have issues with some models and might mislead into thinking the model is wrong.

+Any questions related to DRACO compression or MeshOpt Compression need to be asked in [this discussion thread](https://github.com/vpenades/SharpGLTF/discussions/235)

+When asking about examples on how to do this or that, please, review the Unit Tests of the repository, there's plenty of examples on how to do almost everything.

 **Describe the bug**
 A clear and concise description of what the bug is.